 Addiction can start to affect multiple aspects of your life to the point where it quickly gets out of control.
 It is a disease that’s identified by compulsive drug use despite the serious consequences.
-Accepting when substance use has gotten out of control is a major step in the road to recovery because it often means accepting help.
+Accepting when substance use has gotten out of control is a major step on the road to recovery because it often means accepting help.

 Table of Contents

+Once you’ve admitted that, what can you do to start addressing your substance use disorder?
 According to AA and other 12-step programs, it’s important to recognize that a power greater than yourself can help.
 For people, who have theological beliefs and firmly rooted faiths, it may not seem right to attempt to make a long-lasting change in their life apart seeking help from God as that higher power.

 According to Bill Wilson, a co-founder of Alcoholics Anonymous, spiritual healing and growth are essential to achieving sobriety.
-Faith-based addiction services can be of great benefit for a theist, but according to Wilson, recognizing a higher power can even help agnostics.
+Faith-based addiction services can be of great benefit for a theist, but according to Wilson, recognizing a higher Power can even help agnostics.
 In the Big Book, the manual for people who are interested or going through AA, Wilson writes a chapter to agnostics who might have trouble accepting the spiritual side of things.

 He writes, “Yes, we of agnostic temperament have had these thoughts and experiences.
 Let us make haste to reassure you.
 We found that as soon as we were able to lay aside prejudice and express even a willingness to believe in Power greater than ourselves, we commenced to get results, even though it was impossible for any of us to fully define or comprehend that Power, which is God.”